apache/mesos/docs/advanced-contribution.md

 1. Create one or more test cases to exercise the bug or the feature (the Mesos team uses [test-driven development](http://en.wikipedia.org/wiki/Test-driven_development)).
 Before you start coding, make sure these test cases all fail.
     1. The [testing patterns](testing-patterns.md) page has some suggestions for writing test cases.
 2. Make your changes to the code (using whatever IDE/editor you choose) to actually fix the bug or implement the feature.
     1. Before beginning, please read the [Mesos C++ Style Guide](c++-style-guide.md).
-It is recommended to use the git pre-commit hook (`support/hooks/pre-commit`) to automatically check for style errors.
-See the hook script for instructions to enable it.
+It is recommended to use the git pre-commit hook to automatically check for style errors.
+The hooks are set up by invoking `./support/setup_dev.sh`.
     2. Most of your changes will probably be to files inside of `BASE_MESOS_DIR`
     3. From inside of the root Mesos directory: `./bootstrap` and `./support/setup-dev.sh`.
     4. To build, we recommend that you don't build inside of the src directory.
 We recommend you do the following: